-The strategic approach to retailing and planning to meet objectives is the basis of sound retail management.
-This course examines the management strategies within the retail industry.
-The key topics include market research, target customer identification, store location analysis, merchandise management, the impact of retailing on the economy, promotional strategies, and human resource and financial management.
-A detailed plan including website and online channels of distribution for a prospective retail operation is required.
+This course examines management strategies within the retail industry.
+The key topics include a basic overview of general management functions and planning, market research, target customer identification, store location analysis, merchandise management, the impact of retailing on the economy, promotional strategies, human resource and financial management.
+Students will learn how to distinguish different types of retailers and their and merchandising strategies.
+Key planning for efficient store management will be assessed by evaluating the recruitment tactics, ethical issues and leadership goals of individual employees.